ftzortzo/cav-intersection-pedestrian-safety/README.md

 ---

-On this website, we provide supplementary material to facilitate the understanding of our paper, entitled *"Handling Uncertainty of Vulnerable Road Users in Coordinating Connected and Automated Vehicles at Signal-Free Intersections."* The material is presented in the same order it appears in the paper, starting with the low-level controller in §3.1, moving through the alternative unsafe-set representations in §4.2, the real-time feasibility of the emergency-mode QP in §4.7, the simulation sc:enarios in §7, and finishing with the code repository.
+On this website, we provide supplementary material to facilitate the understanding of our paper, entitled *"Handling Uncertainty of Vulnerable Road Users in Coordinating Connected and Automated Vehicles at Signal-Free Intersections."* The material is presented in the same order it appears in the paper, starting with the low-level controller in §3.1, moving through the alternative unsafe-set representations in §4.2, the real-time feasibility of the emergency-mode QP in §4.7, the simulation scenarios in §7, and finishing with the code repository.

 - [Identifying an unconstrained trajectory (§3.1)](#identifying-an-unconstrained-trajectory-31)
 - [Alternative unsafe-set representations (§4.2)](#alternative-unsafe-set-representations-42)